AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 <ul>
   <li>Added support to replace usage of handlebars client library with underscore in Forms Manager's start review wizard and move asset wizard.
 NPR-27643: Hotfix for CQ-4246536.</li>
   <li>One bundle remains in installed state after installing Forms Management package on release/640 branch.
 Hotfix for CQ-4265410</li>
-  <li>Forms submitted with attachments in them are not appearing in workflow with submit action "Invoke AEM Forms Workflow" & enable portal submit checked .
+  <li>Forms submitted with attachments in them are not appearing in workflow with submit action "Invoke AEM Forms Workflow" and enable portal submit checked .
 Hotfix for CQ-4263110</li>
 </ul>
 <h4>Forms - Backend Integration</h4>
 <ul>